kali/lackr/doc/getting-started.md

 ----------

 Handlebars, as you may now, is a very lightweight template language.
 It is an extension of Mustache, meant to solve some of Mustache limitations while staying easy to port to various virtual machines.
-The idea is that you can use the same Handlebars template in various contexts, like a Ruby-on-Rails backend, a Java proxy (lackr, for instance) and the brosers javascript engine.
+The idea is that you can use the same Handlebars template in various contexts, like a Ruby-on-Rails backend, a Java proxy (Lackr, for instance) and the browser Javascript engine.

 ```
 % curl ${BACKEND}ex3-hbs1.html